2nil-web/webapp/README.md

 This application uses the : [webview library](https://github.com/webview/webview.git).

+1. For those who want to try the tool, a 'quick and dirty' user documentation and reference is available with the file 'webapp_quick_user_doc_and_reference.pdf'.
+It basically repeats what is already indicated with the --help and --func-help options and also in the folder 'examples/01-test_bed'.

-1) Prerequisites to build the app are:
+2. Prerequisites to build the app are:

    - git to download the webview library.